corynissen/fitbitScraper/cran-comments.md

-geocodeHERE 0.1.1
+fitbitScraper 0.1.1
+* first CRAN submission for fitbitScraper
+* Basic checks included for arguments
+* tz added to the return dataframes as.POSIXct date field
-* unzip files in temp directory for better cleanup
+* documentation cleanup
-* lower R dependency to 3.0.0 for wider adoption